 Coming up: Explore fun mazes

-The 14,000 sq m Canopy Park – the size of 11 Olympic-size swimming pools – will open only on June 10.
+The 14,000 sq m Canopy Park – the size of 11 Olympic-size swimming pools – opened on June 10.
+Read our guide to fun and safety here.

 At the east wing of the park, there will be two mazes spanning over 500 sq m – the hedge maze will have 1.8m-high walls.
 You will also be able to explore a mirror maze, the first such maze designed for an outdoor park environment.